hanqiu92/itapas/README.md

 =========================================

 iTAPAS (improved traffic assignment by paired alternative segments) algorithm [1,2] is an efficient algorithm for static traffic assignment especially in very large network.
-Here we provide a simple python implementation which can be readily used as a building block for researches in transportation that requires static traffic assignment.
+Here we provide a simple python implementation which can be readily used as a building block for research in transportation that requires static traffic assignment.

 Requirement
 -----------